Velir/dbt-ga4/README.md

 - Session and User dimensional models
 - Easy access to query parameters such as GCLID and UTM params
 - Support for custom event parameters & custom user properties
+- Implementation of default channel grouping from source/medium information

 # Models